2017 FFA Cup

-The 2017 FFA Cup was the fourth season of the FFA Cup, the main national soccer knockout cup competition in Australia.
+The 2017 FFA Cup was the fourth season of the FFA Cup (now known as the Australia Cup), the main national soccer knockout cup competition in Australia.
 32 teams began competing in the competition proper (from the round of 32), including the 10 A-League teams and 21 Football Federation Australia (FFA) member federation teams determined through individual state qualifying rounds, as well as the reigning National Premier Leagues Champion (Sydney United 58 from NSW).

 Round and dates

 Prize fund

 The prize fund is unchanged from the 2016 event.

 In addition, a further $2,500 was donated from sponsor NAB to Member Federation clubs for each goal scored by them against an A-League opposition.
 Clubs to receive donations are Blacktown City ($12,500), Hakoah Sydney City East ($5,000), Heidelberg United ($2,500) and South Melbourne ($2,500).

 Preliminary rounds

-FFA member federations teams will compete in various state-based preliminary rounds to win one of 21 places in the competition proper (round of 32).
-All Australian clubs are eligible to enter the qualifying process through their respective FFA member federation, however only one team per club is permitted entry in the competition.
-All nine FFA member federations are expected to take part in the tournament.
+FFA member federations teams competed in various state-based preliminary rounds to win one of 21 places in the competition proper (round of 32).
+All Australian clubs (other than youth teams associated with A-League franchises) were eligible to enter the qualifying process through their respective FFA member federation, however only one team per club was permitted entry in the competition.
+All nine FFA member federations took part in the tournament.

 The preliminary rounds will operate within a consistent national structure whereby club entry into the competition is staggered in each state/territory, ultimately leading to round 7 with the winning clubs from that round gaining direct entry into the round of 32.
 The first matches of the preliminary rounds began in February 2017, and the final matches of the preliminary rounds in June 2017.